| Component | What Gets Optimized |

 - Simple prompts → Use standard GEPA

-- No sandbox needed → Use embedded task apps
+- No sandbox needed → Use embedded containers

 - Human evaluation → Use verifier optimization